 In recent years, The Gents have had the privilege to perform at such venues as London’s Cadogan Hall, Royal Albert Hall, Wigmore Hall, Tokyo’s Suntory Hall and the Sydney Opera House, and recent performances have taken them to Bangkok, Singapore, America, Belgium, Germany, Holland, Italy and South Africa.
 In addition to frequent broadcasts with the full Choir of St John’s College, they were recent guests on Radio 3’s In Tune.
 They also enjoy regularly leading workshops in the UK and abroad.

 The Gents have built up an extensive discography.
 Like Take 6 and The King’s Singers, The Gents perform and record many of their own arrangements.
 Many members of the group study music at Cambridge and enjoy writing arrangements of folksongs and close harmony versions of contemporary pop music as well as creating personal renditions of some of the classic Jazz standards.
-Last Christmas the Gents released a new CD, A Gentle Christmas, covering repertoire from Mouton to Wham – a mix which has proved very popular!
+In July 2015, the Gents released their latest CD, Indulgence, which takes the listener through a typical concert programme.
+It encompasses renaissance polyphony and contemporary sacred music written especially for the Gents, as well spiritual arrangements, and brand new in-house arrangements of Gershwin standards and Beach Boys hits.